Kyriosity/read-write/README+/software/README+/dev-docu.md

 A team should limit them to a subset<sup>🍋</sup>, define the exact meaning of most, and put some on a blacklist (for ambiguity or cultural issues).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🍋</sup> <sub>By default markdown emojis, supported by GitHub  - see this [cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).</sub>

-### Log

-Commit comments can make a log of the design.
-Theoretically but practically it will be too much white noise.

-Just the daily log on notable decisions could be a great help to document the pace of design.

 ### Video tutorial - Screen capture